zer0cache/matic-docs/docs/avail/how-tos/avail-quick-start.md

 <img src={useBaseUrl("img/avail/faucet.png")} width="100%" height="100%"/>

 Upon successful transfer, your account should now have a non-zero balance.
-If you face any issues obtaining tokens from the facuet, please reach out to the [support team](https://support.polygon.technology/support/home).
+If you face any issues obtaining tokens from the faucet, please reach out to the [support team](https://support.polygon.technology/support/home).

 ## Submit a New Transaction